 On a personal level, Mrs Troubetzkoy collaborated with GIZ and the German Embassy to bring relief to the island of Dominica after hurricane Maria.
 Making her personal time and also personal funds available in addition to funds from the German Embassy, several boat loads of relief items could be sent to Dominica.

-As President of the Caribbean Hotel and Tourism Association, she also served as the co-chair of CTDC (Caribbean Tourism Development Company), a private – public tourism sector collaboration which is currently morphing into the Caribbean Coalition for Tourism.
-The purpose of this private – public tourism sector collaboration is to promote Caribbean tourism more effectively and sustainably by showcasing the region’s rich diversity and promoting better and increased airlift, enhancing product development and product offerings through skills training and linkages to arts and crafts, music, cuisine and culture.
+As President of the Caribbean Hotel and Tourism Association, she also served as the co-chair of CTDC (Caribbean Tourism Development Company).
+The purpose of this private – public tourism sector collaboration was to promote Caribbean tourism more effectively and sustainably by showcasing the region’s rich diversity and promoting better and increased airlift, enhancing product development and product offerings through skills training and linkages to arts and crafts, music, cuisine and culture.
 Regrettably, this private -public sector initiative, whilst critical to the future success of Caribbean tourism has yet to reach its full potential.

 When her CHTA Presidency came to an end, Mrs Troubetzkoy agreed to take on the role of Chairperson of the Caribbean Hotel and Tourism Association Education Foundation and in this position continues fundraising in the industry to make available scholarships and training opportunities.

 In July 2018, she was re-elected as President of the Saint Lucia Hotel and Tourism Association (SLHTA) and served until April 2021.